-- 1. Level of responsibility may be separated into more levels (and therefore more predictors) than the EDGE five levels of responsibility, up to a maximum of 20 levels.
+- 1. Level of responsibility may be separated into more levels (and therefore more predictors) than the EDGE five levels of responsibility.

-- 2. Type of performed function and Responsibility of the role may be separated into more levels (and therefore more predictors) than the EDGE two standard levels, up to a maximum of 5 levels.

-- 3. Education / qualifications
+- 2. Education / qualifications

-- 4. Business unit
+- 3. Business unit

-- 5. Department
+- 4. Department

-- 6. Geographic area
+- 5. Geographic area

 A Customized Regression Analysis shall not include any discriminatory variables, such as race, nationality or part-time, or any other variables that are not strictly related to the skills and/or competencies of the employee, or the nature of the job.